wqferr/palette-maker/README.md

 has reds and blues, but you need some intermediate tones.
 You can set the first cell to red, leave a few white cells in the same row or column, then set a blue cell.
-After this setup, select one cell, hold <kbd>CTRL</kbd> + <kbd>ALT</kbd> and press the arrow key in the direction of the other one.
+After this setup, select one cell, hold <kbd>CTRL</kbd> + <kbd>SHIFT</kbd> and press the arrow key in the direction of the other one.

 Like magic, each cell inbetween is set to gradual tones between the two colours!
+This is only possible because of the HSV colour space.
+Interpolation in RGB technically works, but not nearly as well.

 ## Colour Mixing ##
 This could be useful for getting intermediate tones given two colours if the